 A record will be kept of all Subject Access Requests and logged on the SAR database.
 This SAR folder and database will be securely stored on site.
-This SAR Folder and Database will be securely stored with our Data Protection Service providers.
-This is available on request.
-Hard copies shall remain within the school's establishment.

-A file is to be created for each subject access request and in it should be the following information:-
+A file is to be created for each subject access request and in it should be the following information: -